 Which brings us to cycling.

-A Complete George configuration — adding two 10 foot paths to the existing two 7 foot paths — would safely support 4000 commuters per hour, or 20,000 per day, plus pedestrians and bike share.10
+A Complete George configuration — adding two 10 foot paths to the existing two 7 foot paths — would safely support 4000 commuters per hour, or 20,000 per day, plus pedestrians and enough cross-peak capacity to rebalance bike share.10

 Communities adjacent to the GWB now send tens of thousands of bus commuters per day into NYC.11 Many will prefer a 60 minute bike ride to sitting in traffic for hours.